BradleyMarie/plyodine/README.md

 While the APIs are broadly similar between `PlyReader` and `PlyWriter`, there is a bit of additional subtlety to keep in mind when implementing a `PlyWriter`.
-First, in `Start`, the derived class is also responsible for filling out the map indicating how many instances of each element should exist in the file.
+First, in `Start`, the derived class is also responsible for filling out the map indicating how many instances of each element should exist in the input.
 If this is not done, PLYodine assumes a value of zero.
 Second, implementers must also implement the `GetPropertyListSizeType` which gets called by `PlyWriter` after `Start` to determine the index type to use for each property lists contained